jperkin/www.perkin.org.uk/_posts/2013-01-15-pkgsrc-on-smartos-zone-creation-and-basic-builds.markdown

 {% highlight console %}
 # mkdir -p /content/{distfiles,packages}

+: Do not change the existing entries in this file, they tell pkgsrc : where to find important files.
 # vi /opt/local/etc/mk.conf
 {% endhighlight %}

 {% highlight make %}
+# ...
+# Keep the existing mk.conf entries, they are important.
+# ...

 DISTDIR=	/content/distfiles
 PACKAGES=	/content/packages
 WRKOBJDIR=	/var/tmp/pkgsrc-build